Online Services Available

 What do I do if a vehicle has been abandoned on my property?

-Call a tow company to proceed with Private Tow (Abandoned Vehicle) process.
+Call a tow company to remove the vehicle from your property.
+The tow company will take possession of it and proceed with the Private Tow (Abandoned Vehicle) procedure.

 What do I do if a vehicle has been abandoned on public property?

-Call a tow company to proceed with Public Tow (Abandoned Vehicle) process.
+Call law enforcement and they will proceed with the Public Tow (Abandoned Vehicle) procedure.

-How do I get title to a vehicle I have purchased if there is not a title in existence?
+How do I obtain title to a vehicle I have purchased if the seller does not provide a title?

-How much did I pay in ownership tax?
+How much did I pay in vehicle ownership tax?

 When should I register my vehicle?